borntofrappe/FreeCodeCamp-Product-Landing-Page/README.md

 #### The layout of the page should also:

-- incorporate a navbar always at the top of the viewport;
+- incorporate a navbar always at the top of the page;

 - make use of at least one media query and one flex container.